fainsteinf/fainsteinf.github.io/_pages/teaching.md

 - [2018] **Experimental Physics 1 (mechanics lab)**
 - [2018] **Experimental Physics 1 (mechanics lab)**

+## Tutor of Physics

-I have also been in the Tutor of Physics since 2021.
-I lead weekly physics consultation sessions for first-year students across all degree programs at the Facultad de Ciencias Exactas y Naturales.
+I have also been the Tutor of Physics since 2021.
+I lead weekly physics consultation sessions for first-year students across all degree programs at the Facultad de Ciencias Exactas y Naturales, Universidad de Buenos Aires.